 The School Day

-Doors to the building open at 8.45am and the school day officially starts at 8.55am.
+Previously doors to the building opened at 8.45am and the school day officially started at 8.55am.

 8.45am Doors Open

 (whole school on Mondays, church assembly on Wednesdays, class assemblies only on Thursdays, whole school on Fridays) no assembly on Tuesdays